9 Creative Ways to Empower Teachers

 The Misfit Teacher contains affiliate links which means that if you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 Read my disclaimer for more information.

-Another benefit to empowering teachers that is not often talked about is that it reduces principal workload as well.
-When teachers feel confidant, they can problem-solve more issues on their own.
+Another benefit to empowering teachers that is not often talked about is that it reduces principal workload as well!
+When teachers feel confident, they can problem-solve more issues on their own

-While the school administrator has the final say on matters, schools function better with a sense of community where all staff feel heard and can contribute to decision making process.
+While the school administrator has the final say on matters, schools function better with a sense of community where all staff feel heard and can contribute.

 Whether you work in a public or private school – here are some ways to empower your educator as a school administrator.

-Try saying something like, “These are my thoughts, but you are the professional in the room and I would like your input.”
+Try saying something like, “These are my thoughts, but you are the professional in the classroom and I value your input.
+I would like to hear it.”

-Teamwork is important when it comes to a well-functioning school, and open communication is an important factor in that.
+Teamwork is important when it comes to a well-functioning school, and open communication is a big factor in that.

 Struggling with communication or conflict with a teacher?
 Read my post on how to manage difficult teachers